cdklabs/cdk-nag/API.md

 ## struct NagLoggerComplianceData  <a id="cdk-nag-nagloggercompliancedata"></a>

-Data for onCompliance method of an I.
+Data for onCompliance method of an INagLogger.